 Say hello to comfort and stylish shoes!
 These are our tried and tested reader recommendations for the world’s best travel shoes!

 What to Wear in Israel: Summer

-Summer is the peak travel season in Israel, when tourists from around the world explore the country.
-Festivals run almost weekly throughout summertime.
+Summer is the peak travel season in Israel when tourists from around the world explore the country.
+Festivals run almost weekly throughout the summertime.

 Start by reading these general tips on packing for summer travel:

 Because locals enjoy holidays in the summer, plan your getaway in advance to beaches and tourist spots, which tend to stay sunny and crowded all season long.

 In spring and summer, it’s hot and humid.
 It’s slightly cooler in the mountains (like Jerusalem and the Golan Heights), but in places like Eilat or the Dead Sea, it’s even hotter.

 The end of May to early September is the hottest period of the year.
 Try to keep your cool during those times; look for shady places and avoid sightseeing during noontime.